 - Your involvement in hazardous or high-risk recreational activities

 - Your general health and family medical history

 Yes, you must fully and correctly disclose all relevant information to your insurance provider when applying for cover.
-While having a pre-existing medical condition or health issue will typically mean slightly higher premiums, it is very important that you are upfront and honest in your application.
+While having a pre-existing medical condition or health issue such as high blood pressure will typically mean slightly higher premiums, it is very important that you are upfront and honest in your application.

 If it comes to making a claim and your insurance provider finds that you did not disclose an important piece of information, your claim will be refused and you will lose all the premiums you have already paid towards your cover, leaving you in a much worse situation.

 The cost of Income Protection Insurance will increase as you get older, and also if you increase the amount of cover at any time during the life of your policy.